Vaibhav-api-code/code-intelligence-toolkit/README.md

 ## 👥 Who Is This For?

 ### 🤖 **AI Agent Developers**
-**Problem**: AI coding assistants make dangerous mistakes (like [Replit's database wipe](https://fortune.com/2025/07/23/ai-coding-tool-replit-wiped-database-called-it-a-catastrophic-failure/))
+**Problem**: How to prevent AI coding assistants from making dangerous mistakes like file deletion or unsafe Git operations.
-**Solution**: Production-ready API and Python SDK with unbreakable safety guarantees to build powerful and reliable coding assistants.
+**Solution**: A production-ready Python SDK and JSON API with unbreakable safety guarantees, allowing AI agents to perform analysis and refactoring without risk.

 ### 🏗️ **Tech Leads & Architects**
 **Problem**: Legacy codebases are hard to understand, document, and maintain